DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

 Compiling the Application
 -------------------------

-To compile the application:

-#.
-Go to the sample application directory:
+To compile the sample application see :doc:`compiling`.

-    ..  code-block:: console

-        export RTE_SDK=/path/to/rte_sdk
-        cd ${RTE_SDK}/examples/l3fwd-acl

-#.
-Set the target (a default target is used if not specified).
-For example:

-    ..  code-block:: console

-        export RTE_TARGET=x86_64-native-linuxapp-gcc

-    See the *DPDK IPL Getting Started Guide* for possible RTE_TARGET values.

-#.
-Build the application:

-    ..  code-block:: console

-        make
+The application is located in the ``l3fwd-acl`` sub-directory.

 Running the Application
 -----------------------